rish-av/ganvo/README.md

 The work uses GANs for unsupervised visual odometry which is later used for depth estimation.

-I am currently tarining the network -- The weights alongside other quantitative and qualitative stuff will be made available by Dec 24 2021.
-(I am poor, can only use collab :-P), feel free to use this code though!
+I am currently training the network -- The weights alongside other quantitative and qualitative stuff will be made available by Dec 24 2021.
+(I am poor--can only use collab :-P and also have a full-time job), feel free to use this code though!

 ## Training
 - Prepare the config file -- this specifies the various hyperparameters, weights directory, summary, the root directory of teh dat, etc.